Skip to content

 <query> ::= <query-syntax> | <fluent-syntax>

 A .ccr file contains zero or more directives followed by exactly one query.
-More than one top-level query is a parse error.
+The parser does not reject trailing content: anything after the first query is silently ignored, so keep one query per file.

 Directives